ChristianThomas/TicketBooth/README.md

 If you're running this on Unix/Linux, run the compileProgram.sh and runProgram.sh scripts in the project directory!

+For both of these methods, you may specify the following two

 The organization is as follows:
 	<Project Directory: "TicketBooth">
 	|_	src/		// Where all the source files are